USS Michigan (1843): American Civil War

 During the American Civil War, Michigan was armed with a 30-pounder Parrott rifle, five 20-pounder Parrott rifles, six 24-pounder smoothbores, and two 12-pounder boat howitzers.
-The Confederate States of America considered launching attacks against the North from Canada.
+The Confederate States of America considered launching attacks against the North from the Province of Canada.
 Early in 1863, Lieutenant William Henry Murdaugh, CSN, planned to lead a group of Confederate naval officers to Canada where they would purchase a small steamer, man her with Canadians and steam to Erie to board Michigan and use her against locks and shipping on the Great Lakes.
-However, Confederate President Jefferson Davis didn't approve the plan.
+However, Confederate President Jefferson Davis did not approve the plan.

 Michigan cruised on the Great Lakes during most of the war providing an element of stability and security.
 On 28 July 1863, a short time after New York City had been seriously shaken by riots, its Virginia-born Commander John C. Carter reported from Detroit, "I found the people suffering under serious apprehensions of a riot....The presence of the ships perhaps did something toward overawing the refractory, and certainly did much to allay the apprehensions of the excited, doubting people."
 During August 1863, Michigan was called on for similar service in Buffalo, New York.